Opening in May 2018 Château de Mirande is run by Benedikt & Anais.

-In spring 2018 we decided to leave our jobs in Germany and reach for a new adventure in France – “Project Château”.
-Over time we came to love the region and everything it had to offer, the scenery, the history, the lifestyle, the food, the wine and the people!
+In spring 2018 Benedikt decided to leave his job in Germany and reach for a new adventure in France – “Project Château”.
+Over time they came to love the region and everything it had to offer, the scenery, the history, the lifestyle, the food, the wine and the people!
 With new ownership, also came some change.
 However, it is very important to us to keep the historic charm of the property and still let a pinch of our personality flow in.

 It brings us the most joy to open our doors to guests and allow them to lose themselves in life here at the Château.
 During our relaxed aperitif in the afternoon, we enjoy the opportunity to get to know each other and exchange ideas with travellers.
 We look forward to bringing you closer to the diversity and beauty of Burgundy and to offering you relaxing days at Château de Mirande.

 The origins of Chateau de Mirande date back to the 11th century, when the property was part of the Cluny Monastery an important figure at the time, which had subsidiary monasteries and properties all over Europe.